 Importance of HIN

-A HIN is primarily to distinguish between two vehicles.
+A HIN is primarily used to distinguish between two vehicles.
 All HINs assigned are unique, i.e., and thus play a vital role in identifying any vessel.

 The authorities use HIN as an essential part of their strategy to recover lost or stolen boats and ships.
 HINs help them to identify vessels.